neuralinfo/Assignments/Assignment4.md

-5- Modifying the program in 4, write a map-reduce program to compute [pointwise mutual information](http://en.wikipedia.org/wiki/Pointwise_mutual_information), which is a function of two events x and y:
+5- (bonus) Modifying the program in 4, write a map-reduce program to compute [pointwise mutual information](http://en.wikipedia.org/wiki/Pointwise_mutual_information), which is a function of two events x and y:

   ![enter image description here](http://www.sciweavers.org/upload/Tex2Img_1427156570/render.png)